Probabilistic aspects of statistical mechanics: a gentle introduction

 This will be a slow and gentle introduction to some probabilistic aspects of statistical mechanics, with many exercises.
 Prerequisites are just the basics of probability theory.

-There will be an exercise sheet every two weeks; before every second class, students will say which exercises they have solved, and each solution will be presented by a student at the blackboard.
+There will be an exercise sheet every two weeks, or so; before every second class, students will say which exercises they have solved, and each solution will be presented by a student at the blackboard.
 One half of the grade will come from these exercise solutions.
 For the other half of the grade, there will be a written midterm.

 Topics: